CMB2/CMB2-Post-Search-field/README.md

 	'post_type'   => 'post',
 	// or checkbox, used in the modal view to select the post type 'select_type' => 'radio'
+	// Will replace any selection with selection from modal.
+Default is 'add' 'select_behavior' => 'replace'
 ) );
 ```